aleksod/aleksod.github.io/_posts/2017-8-7-Exoplanet-Hunter.md

 ---
 layout: post
-title: Week 6 Day 3 - Third Project - Hunting for Exoplanets Using Machine Learning
+title: Hunting for Exoplanets Using Machine Learning
 ---

+This is a classifier designed to discover exoplanet-containing stars using only light flux data.
+The flux data was obtained from [Kaggle](https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data).

 ## Slides for the Project